 RapidRide is Metro’s effort to build a BRT (Bus Rapid Transit) brand in Seattle.
-Currently there are six lines in operation: Line A (Tukwila-Federal Way), B (Bellevue-Redmond), and the C/D Line (West Seattle-Downtown Seattle-Ballard) are in operation.
-Lines E (Downtown Seattle-Shoreline) and F (Burien-Tukwila-Renton) are expected to launch in September 2013.
+Currently there are six lines in operation: Line A (Tukwila-Federal Way); Line B (Bellevue-Redmond); Lines C/D (West Seattle-Downtown Seattle-Ballard); Line E (Downtown Seattle-Shoreline); and Line F (Burien-Tukwila-Renton).

-Contrary to what Metro led us to believe prior to launching RapidRide, it is proving to be only an incremental improvement over existing bus services.
-As a way to move people through busy corridors faster than other modes of transport it fails: we’ll need grade-separated light rail for that.
+Contrary to what Metro led us to believe prior to launching RapidRide, it has proved to be only an incremental improvement over the services it replaced.
+However as a way to move people through busy corridors faster than other modes of transport it fails.
 In reality RapidRide isn’t appreciably faster along its corridors than the routes it replaced, and some might argue it can be slower getting from A to B.

 This is because RapidRide retains all the things that slow down regular bus service.
-There are no dedicated lanes: at best there are transit priority (“HOT”) lanes along portions of some lines – but they are not exclusive.
+There are no dedicated bus lanes; at best there are BAT (Business Access and Transit) lanes along portions of some lines but they are not effective.
 There is supposed to be signal priority at intersections but in my experience on the B Line, RapidRide sits at red lights in backed up traffic just like all the other vehicles.

 RapidRide also retains onboard payment where riders fumble around for change to feed the fare box.
-I even observe Orca card users waiting in line at RapidRide ‘station’ stops to board through the front door.
+I even observed Orca card users waiting in line at RapidRide ‘station’ stops to board through the front door.
 They insist on tapping their card on the onboard reader, like on a regular bus, even though there is an Orca reader on the platform.
-They could save themselves and everyone else time by using the platform Orca reader before the bus arrives then board via the center or rear doors.
+They could save themselves and everyone else time by using the platform Orca reader (assuming it is working) before the bus arrives then board via the center or rear doors.

 Then finally, wheelchair loading and restraining still requires driver assistance, and bicyclists must still hold up the bus while they deploy the external rack to stow their bikes.
 Watch how wheelchair users and cyclists board Community Transit’s Swift coaches to see how it can be done.

 The nearest thing we have in our region to the kind of BRT services used in Europe or South America is Community Transit’s Swift service.
 Swift picks up where RapidRide E ends and continues along the highway 99 corridor from Aurora Village on the King County line to Everett Station in Snohomish County.
 As I’ve already blogged in another post, Swift has earned my seal of approval.
-Unfortunately RapidRide, a poor imitation, does not receive my endorsement.
+Unfortunately RapidRide, a poor imitation, does not.

-In fairness I feel it is worth mentioning that RapidRide, as long as it is seen as only an upgrade to existing bus service, does have several positive aspects.
+In fairness I feel it is worth mentioning that RapidRide, in the context of modernizing local bus services, does have several positive aspects.
 First the coaches: they’re modern, Wi-Fi equipped, air-conditioned, low floor hybrid diesel/electric vehicles.
-Next there’s the upgraded ‘station’ stops and shelters, with Orca readers and next arrival signs.
-And finally there’s the ride quality: light-years ahead of the service I’m used to on the 271 between Issaquah, Bellevue, and the U-District.
-Compared to the antiquated high-floor Gillig diesels I ride most of the time, the RapidRide service brings bus service on the busiest corridors at long last up to 21st century standards.
+Then there’s the upgraded ‘station’ stops and shelters, with Orca readers and next arrival signs (when they work).

 The next level in Seattle’s transit hierarchy is the ST Express bus.
 ST – Sound Transit – is the umbrella agency that provides region-wide transit services between the major centers of central Puget Sound, both within and across county lines.
 (Download System Map)